fstamour/non-trivial-benchmarks/README.md

 Then ensure qlot is in your path

-Then install the dependancies using
+Then install the dependencies using

 ```bash
 qlot install